 Originally from Ontario, Canada, Vibrata's intermedia paintings, installations and digital work have been seen in San Francisco, Los Angeles, Seattle, New York, Chicago and as far away as Turkey, Portugal and Japan.

-Elements of symmetry and rhythmic patterning, geometry, and the use of beguiling perceptual distortions find their way throughout all of her work.
-The work is graphic and sometimes suggestive of symbols or logos—a result of her parallel work as a graphic designer.
+Rhythmic patterning and the use of beguiling perceptual distortions find their way throughout all of her work.
+The imagery is sometimes suggestive of symbols or logos—a result of her parallel work as a graphic designer.
 She’s most at home in the peculiar, techie playground where digital design meets painting or sculpture techniques.
 Her 3D pieces and immersive installations incorporate the use of a CNC router or laser cutter with wood and plastics.
-In adapting to venues and events that require large-scale work to be portable and quick to set up and strike, she’s developed her own style of modular, flat-pack, knockdown-joinery art.
+In adapting to venues and events that require large-scale work to be portable and quick to set up and strike, she’s developed her own style of modular, flat-pack, knock-down joinery art.